 In 1897 McKinney sold his interest in the Salt Lake Valley company to William W. Craig who moved the enterprise to another part of Ogden.
 Craig later reorganized the company and became a major figure in the canning industry in Utah, with his company remaining in business until 1934.

-After the harvest of 1899, McKinney moved his Ogden Canning Company to a another location, north of the Ogden River, with the company remaining in business until McKinney died in October 1902.
+In mid 1899 McKinney moved his Ogden Canning Company to a new location, north of the Ogden River, at 20th Street near the railroad tracks.
+The Ogden Canning company remained in business until McKinney died in October 1902.
 For the fifteen years that the company was in business its products included canned tomatoes, ketchup, peas, corn, pumpkins, and string beans, along with lesser quantities of plums, apples, pears, berries, and peaches.
 The company produced high-quality canned vegetables and fruits that were shipped all over the country in railroad cars, and helped build a reputation for the quality of the canned products from Utah that were to follow from other canners.

 Utah Canning Company